-- The No Action alternative is not favorable because: - o 0.1% or 18 acres of Federal lands were not classified in the 1975 Plan. - This alternative does not recognize public comment or regional trends (recreation and resource management). - The No Action alternative does not address resource management laws, policies, and regulations that were implemented after the 1975 Blue Mountain Lake Master Plan.
+The No Action alternative is not favorable for the following reasons:

+- 0.1% or 18 acres of Federal lands were not classified in the 1975 Plan. - This alternative does not recognize public comment or regional trends (recreation and resource management). - The No Action alternative does not address resource management laws, policies, and regulations that were implemented after the 1975 Blue Mountain Lake Master Plan.